at the British Lymphology Society Annual Conference 1-2 October 2018

 How and when to submit an abstract?

-All abstracts must be submitted by midnight on Friday, 18th May using the Oxford Abstract System.
+All abstracts must be submitted by midnight on Friday, 18th May (Friday 22nd June 2018 for ALA Members Only) using the Oxford Abstract System.
 Please note that submissions after that date cannot be accepted.

 You will need to create a login in and complete all of the fields for the requested details about yourself, your co-authors and your presentation.
 As well as your abstract, you will need to supply a short biography for the main author.